fidr/phoenix_live_react/README.md

 }
 ```

-For NPM users, you might need the add the folloing to your `assets/webpack.config.js` file:
+For NPM users, you might need the add the following to your `assets/webpack.config.js` file:
 ```
 module.exports = (env, options) => ({
   // add: